-A bicycle clutch is a device that can be used to disengage a pedal from the drivetrain in order to stop the rotation of the pedals when not being pedalled.
+A bicycle clutch is a device with a purpose of disengage a pedal from the drivetrain to stop the rotation of the pedals when not being pedalled.
 Also, a bicycle clutch is a device that allows the rider to disconnect the transmission from the drive wheel, allowing the bike to freewheel.

 The first bicycle clutches were patented in 1867 by James Moore of Gloucester, Massachusetts.
 A Moore’s Folly was an early name for this product.
-The first production models were not available until 1894 when they were produced by Sturmey-Archer of England under licence from James Moore.
+The first production models were not available until 1894 when Sturmey-Archer of England produced them under licence from James Moore.

-Bicycle clutches are most commonly used on bicycles with hub gears or internal gear hubs because they do not need gears which are bundled up by a chain and derailleur system as on conventional bicycles with derailleurs and external sprockets
+Bicycle clutches are most commonly used on bicycles with hub gears or internal gear hubs because they do not need gears bundled up by a chain and derailleur system as on conventional bicycles with derailleurs and external sprockets.

-Also, a bicycle clutch is a device that locks the rear wheel so that it doesn’t turn while braking or coasting.
-This device is often found on the rear hub and its main function is to be able to lock up the bicycle while stopping.
-Some devices even have a ratchet mechanism that allows you to change gears without having to worry about your back tire turning from your momentum when you brake.
+Also, a bicycle clutch is a device that locks the rear wheel so that it doesn’t help with braking or coasting.
+This device is often found on the rear hub, and its primary function can lock up the bicycle while stopping.
+Some devices even have a ratchet mechanism that allows you to change gears without worrying about your back tire turning from your momentum when you brake.

 Do bikes have a clutch?

-There is a misconception in the bicycling world that whether a bike has a clutch or not.
-The truth is that bikes do have clutches and they can be found in almost any type of bike.
+There is a misconception in the bicycling world about whether a bike has a clutch.
+The truth is that bikes have clutches and can be found in almost any type of bike.

-To be honest, a bike does not have something called a “clutch”.
-However, it has a mechanism located on the back derailleur and this is the original name of the “bike clutch” that is used to change gears and it can be adjusted while riding.
+A bike does not have something called a “clutch” However, it has a mechanism located on the back derailleur, and this is the original name of the “bike cl “tch” that i” used to change gears, and it can be adjusted while riding.
 A bike also has a handbrake and a brake on the front wheel.

-What does the clutch do on Shimano derailleur?
+What does the clutch do on the Shimano derailleur?

-The clutch is a mechanism on a bicycle’s derailleur that helps to control the tension in the cable and make it easier to shift gears.
+The clutch helps control the cable’s tension and makes it easier to shift gears.

 The clutch does not serve any other purpose.
-The only way it can be seen is when a rider needs to manually adjust the cable.
-This would happen if, for example, it was caught in the spokes of the wheel or if dirt has made its way inside.
+It can only be seen when a rider needs to adjust the cable manually.
+This would happen if, for example, it was caught in the spokes of the wheel or if dirt had made its way inside.